Project gathering patient feedback in order to better understand the quality and safety of locum doctors working in the NHS.

 Dr Janice Mascarenas, researcher at Tameside & Glossop IC NHS Foundation Trust, shares her feedback having accessed Research for the Future

 Cloudy with a chance of pain is the world’s first smartphone-based study to investigate the association of chronic pain and weather conditions.
-Rebecca Barnard outlines how Research for the Future supported the study.

 The UK Diabetes and Diet Questionnaire: Assessing dietary habits of people with, or at high risk of, type 2 diabetes